Islamabad International Airport: Development

-The PCAA asked a team of British architects to design the new airport.
-PCAA signed an agreement with the Louis Berger Group in the US in association with Pakistani consulting firm GT AASR, to undertake project management services.
-The airport was to complete in 5 years but took 12 years to complete resulting in a 3 times increase in cost.
+Operations

+On 7 April 2018, Pakistan International Airlines (PIA) successfully conducted the inaugural test flight from Benazir Bhutto International Airport to Islamabad International Airport, piloted by Captain Masood Bijrani and First Officer Hamad Khan.
+The aircraft landed at the New Islamabad International Airport to assess the facility’s operational readiness, including airport systems, passenger handling by PIA staff and crew, as well as coordination with customs, the Airport Security Force, and other relevant agencies.

 On 1 May 2018, Prime Minister Shahid Khaqan Abbasi officially inaugurated the new airport.
 This was followed up with the airport commencing full commercial flight operations on 3 May 2018 and thus replacing the old airport.

-On 8 July 2018, the first Airbus A380 landed in Islamabad, arriving as Emirates flight EK-2524 from Dubai International Airport.
-This flight had no seats for sale but the first time an Airbus A380 landed in Pakistan.
+On 8 July 2018, the first Airbus A380 landed in Islamabad, arriving as one-off Emirates flight EK-2524 from Dubai International Airport.
+This was the first time an Airbus A380 flight landed in Pakistan.

+Virgin Atlantic flew their first flight to Islamabad on 10 December 2020 with Boeing 787 Dreamliner aircraft.
+Virgin Atlantic ended their service to Islamabad on 9 July 2023.

-Pakistan International Airlines has moved its international hub from Karachi's Jinnah International Airport to Islamabad International Airport, better reflecting the origin of its international passengers.
+As of 2023, Pakistan International Airlines has moved its international hub from Karachi's Jinnah International Airport to Islamabad International Airport, better reflecting the origin of its international passengers.

+Controversies

+Outsourcing management and operations

+On 31 December 2022, the Government of Pakistan announced its decision to outsource the management of Islamabad International Airport to international operators as part of an initiative to encourage foreign investment.
+The Islamabad airport, along with other major airports, is slated to be managed under a public-private partnership (PPP) model.
+This move aims to boost government revenue and enhance facilities, offering improved services for international travellers.
+In October 2024, the government’s 15-year lease award for Islamabad International Airport has sparked controversy, with allegations of favouritism after one bidder was reportedly barred from participating.